Liverpool agree £15.5m Minamino deal with Monaco

 Liverpool have agreed to sell Japan international Takumi Minamino to Monaco for 18m euros (£15.5m).

-The Ligue 1 side were one of a number of clubs interested in the 27-year-old, who joined the Reds from Red Bull Salzburg in 2020.
+The Ligue 1 side were one of a number of clubs interested in the 27-year-old, who joined the Reds from Red Bull Salzburg for £7.25m in 2020.

 The deal for Minamino is worth a fixed 15m euros (£12.9m) and 3m euros (£2.6m) in add-ons.